yuri91/custom_hint_section/README.md

 # custom_hint_section

-Adds a custom `branchHints` section to a wasm module, setting all `if`s to likely false and all `br_if`s to likely true.
+Adds a custom `branchHints` section to a wasm module.

 For the section to be useful, you need a patched version of V8: https://github.com/yuri91/v8/tree/custom_section